wp-plugins/hide-admin-icons/readme.txt

 == Changelog ==

+* 1.5 Adds experimental support for WordPress 3.8.
+Once 3.8 is released, support for older WordPress versions and the MP6 plugin will be dropped.
 * 1.4 Adds support for the [MP6](http://wordpress.org/plugins/mp6/) plugin
 * 1.3.3 Fixed incorrectly hidden navigation menu icons on narrow screens.
 * 1.3.2 Removed unnecessary image file, updated css, renamed functions.